e-graveyard/drone-eks-deploy/README.md

 ### aws

-As stated at the [parameters](#parameters) section of this document, `drone-eks-deploy` requires the ARN (Amazon Resource Name) of the EKS node role.
+As stated at the [parameters](#parameters) section of this document, `drone-eks-deploy` requires the ARN (_Amazon Resource Name_) of the EKS node role.
 The IAM role typically comprises the following policies:

 - `AmazonEKSWorkerNodePolicy`
 - `AmazonEC2ContainerRegistryReadOnly`
 - `AmazonEKS_CNI_Policy`

-This role (the EKS node role) must be able to be assumed by the Drone agent.
+This role (_the EKS node role_) __must be able to be assumed__ by the Drone agent.
 In AWS, this means that the EC2 instance that runs Drone must have a role allowing the "assume role" of the EKS node role.

-Supposing a EKS node role named "`eks-node-role`" on an account with id "`012345678901`", this could be accomplished by the following statement:
+Supposing an EKS node role named "`eks-node-role`" on an account with id "`012345678901`", this could be accomplished by the following statement:

 ```json